Blog

 Convalescent plasma is blood plasma that has been extracted from previously ill patients who recovered successfully from an infectious illness.
 It contains antibodies (immunoglobulins or “immune proteins”) that can neutralize viral particles.
 Transfusion of convalescent plasma is FDA approved[31] and has been used as a standard emergency treatment since the start of the pandemic with some successful outcomes.
 In spite of this, evidence promoting its use is limited[32] and trials are still underway to confirm its safety and efficacy[33].

 Monoclonal antibody treatments are also currently being devised.
 These are singular antibodies that are lab-generated in tissue cultures.
 They are often administered in what is referred to as a monoclonal antibody cocktail, which offers a combination of protective antibodies.
-Many people appear to have improved their symptoms and recovery through making use of this treatment[34].
+Many people appear to have improved their symptoms and recovery by making use of this treatment[34].
 Investigations of the efficacy of monoclonal antibodies for SARS-COV-2 are also being conducted.

 Which is more effective?